Florida Keys Shark Fishing Is THE Sport Fishing Adrenalin Rush

 Second, sharks are plentiful, or so we thought.
 They're typically found in saltwater but both the bull shark and river shark can handle freshwater.

 Their sense of smell is so fine tuned that they can detect the scent of 1 drop of blood in 1 million drops of seawater.
 The nurse shark's olfactory senses are even more developed as they have nasal barbels that are located outside of the nostrils and mouth.
+These barbels give the nurse shark an almost catfish type of appearance.

 Landed Hammerhead Shark Florida Public Libraries, Don DeMaria Collection, Flickr